peluci/touring-machine/README.md

-# touring-machine
+# Turing Machine

-Touring Machine of Multiple trails made for Formal Languages and Automata Subject at college.
+Turing Machine of Multiple trails made for Formal Languages and Automata Subject at college.

+## How to Run

-To run the program: python ./mt.py ./mt.json "word"
+> python ./mt.py ./mt.json "word"

+Replace `"word"` with the input word you want to test on the Turing Machine.

+## Contributors

-Built in partnership with Ivia Costa.
+This project was built in partnership with Ivia Costa.

+## Configuration File (mt.json)

+The `mt.json` file contains the configuration for the Turing Machine.
+It defines the number of trails, transitions, states, and alphabet used by the machine.
+If you want, you can design your own Turing Machine .json file and replace it.

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify the code as per the terms of the license.

+Thank you for using the Turing Machine!
+We hope it helps you better understand Formal Languages and Automata.